 Welcome to the Center for Climate Crime Analysis

 The judicial branch of government and law enforcement are a critical, but often overlooked, component of the global response to the climate crisis.
 In democratic societies, judicial proceedings - unlike political and legislative processes - are independent and impartial.
 The decision-making of judges and prosecutors is free from the pressures of short term political gain or special interests' lobbies, and focusses on justice and the rule of law.
 At the same time, judgments are legally binding and must be enforced.
-This allows judges to address long-term challenges, such as climate change, whose most sever impacts will only be felt by the next generations.
+This allows judges to address long-term challenges, such as climate change, whose most severe impacts will only be felt by the next generations.